 Interest-bearing liabilities include Hybrid Capital and other interest-bearing liabilities - mainly bond issues.
 The hybrid bonds are reported as an interest-bearing liability and are subordinated to Vattenfall's other debt instruments.
 The credit rating agencies Moody's and Standard & Poor's classify 50% of the hybrid bonds as equity in their credit analyses.
 The two SEK bonds of SEK 3 billion and the EUR bond of EUR 1 billion have set terms of 62 years, and the USD bond of USD 400 million has a set term of 63 years.
 Vattenfall has an option at specifically defined points in time to redeem the bonds at a call date prior to maturity.
-These call dates arise for the first time in 2022 for the two SEK-denominated bonds, in 2023 for the USD-denominated bond, and in 2027 for the EUR-denominated bond.
+These call dates arise for the first time in 2022 for the two SEK-denominated bonds, in 2023 for the USD-denominated bond.